 If you are ready to advance your career, you are ready for ECLIPSE!

 Applications for the 2023-2024 program year are now being accepted: Download the Application.
 For additional information or questions email firstname.lastname@example.org.

 Don't miss this unique professional development opportunity!
 You'll gain access to several networking and training engagements, travel to a series of engineering conferences, and join an exclusive corps of ASME leaders-in-development.

 Who is eligible?

 ECLIPSE is an exclusive professional development opportunity for early career members.
-Members who have served 3-10 years in the workforce (industry or academia) are eligible to apply.
+Members who have served at least 3 years in the workforce (industry or academia) and are under age 35 or no more than 10 years past completion of a bachelor's degree are eligible to apply.